Misinformation: History

 The first recorded large-scale disinformation campaign was the Great Moon Hoax, published in 1835 in the New York The Sun, in which a series of articles claimed to describe life on the Moon, "complete with illustrations of humanoid bat-creatures and bearded blue unicorns".
 The challenges of mass-producing news on a short deadline can lead to factual errors and mistakes.
-An example of such is the Chicago Tribunes infamous 1948 headline "Dewey Defeats Truman".
+An example of such is the Chicago Tribunes 1948 headline "Dewey Defeats Truman", which was printed before Dewey's unexpected defeat was confirmed.
+In November 2005, Chris Hansen on Dateline NBC claimed that law enforcement officials estimate 50,000 predators are online at any moment.
+Afterward, then-U.S. attorney general Alberto Gonzales repeated the claim.
+However, the number that Hansen used in his reporting had no backing.
+Hansen said he received the information from Dateline expert Ken Lanning, but Lanning admitted that he made up the number 50,000 because there was no solid data on the number.
+According to Lanning, he used 50,000 because it sounds like a real number, not too big and not too small, and referred to it as a "Goldilocks number".
+Reporter Carl Bialik says that the number 50,000 is used often in the media to estimate numbers when reporters are unsure of the exact data.

-Social media platforms allow for easy spread of misinformation.
+Social media platforms allow for easy spread of misinformation, and misinformation was a major talking point during the 2016 U.S. presidential election with claims of social media sites allowing "fake news" to be spread.
 Post-election surveys in 2016 suggest that many individuals who intake false information on social media believe them to be factual.
 The specific reasons why misinformation spreads through social media so easily remain unknown.
 A 2018 study of Twitter determined that, compared to accurate information, false information spread significantly faster, further, deeper, and more broadly.
 Similarly, a research study of Facebook found that misinformation was more likely to be clicked on than factual information.